-To post flyers or posters on bulletin boards around campus, these materials must be submitted to the Career Development Center for approval and must be eligible to be posted in our HIREAMAVERICK database prior to being posted by the Career Development Center.
+To post flyers or posters on bulletin boards around campus, these materials must be submitted to the Lockheed Martin Career Development Center for approval and must be eligible to be posted in our Handshake database prior to being posted by the Lockheed Martin Career Development Center.

 In Home Employment:

-The Career Development Center does not post babysitting jobs or other positions in which an employee will work out of someone else’s dwelling (apartment, house, condo, etc.)
+The UTA Lockheed Martin Career Development Center does not post babysitting jobs or other positions in which an employee will work out of someone else’s dwelling (apartment, house, condo, etc.)

 Criteria for an Experience to Be Defined as an Internship: